 This contribution provides specification text changes, marked relative to JCTVC-AB1005-v1, for decisions on omnidirectional video SEI messages made by the JCT-VC.
 The changes are included in an attachment (enclosed in the same zip document).

+Version 2 of this document provides additional specification text changes for the following aspects:

+A “short cut” mode, signalled in the ERP SEI message, for ERP full sphere covearge with guard-band capability.

+Removal of the packing_type[ i ] syntax element from the RWP SEI message.

 Version 1 of this document provides specification text changes for the following decisions noted in http://wftp3.itu.int/av-arch/jctvc-site/2017_10_AC_Macao/JCTVC-AC_Notes_d1.doc:

 Decision: